Do you want to have a nice looking six-pack?

 Thus, deleting those foods from your nutrition plan will benefit you in many ways.

-First, it helps you to increase weight loss and reduce your fat layers.
-Second, all the vitamins, minerals and nutrients in whole foods will make you feel more saturated and so support your weight loss.
+Firstly, it supports weight loss and reduce your fat layers.
+Secondly, all the vitamins, minerals and nutrients in whole foods will make you feel more saturated.

-This is because it takes more energy to digest whole foods that are rich in protein and fiber as shown in studies.
-This benefits your diet because your body burns more calories and keeps your metabolism up while processing those foods.
+This is because it takes more energy to digest whole foods that are rich in protein and fiber as shown in several studies.
+So, as your body is busy keeping up its metabolism while processing those foods, additional energy is expended.

 5 – Eat enough protein!

 With adequate protein intake, you ensure the full functionality of your body.
-Furthermore, proteins are essential to support, maintain and build muscle mass.
+Not to mention that proteins are essential to support, maintain and build muscle mass.

 Especially in a diet for body fat reduction sufficient protein intake is crucial to maintaining muscle mass.
-This prevents losing the hard-earned muscles through the diet again.
+This prevents losing the hard-earned muscles.

-With that in mind, always pay attention that your body is sufficiently supplied with proteins.
+With this in mind, always pay attention that your body is sufficiently supplied with proteins.

-In addition, it is difficult for the body to break down proteins.
-Because part of the absorbed energy is consumed for the breakdown of protein in its individual building blocks – the amino acids.
+In addition, our body has a hard time to break down proteins.
+Due to the fact that part of the absorbed energy is consumed for the breakdown of protein in its individual building blocks – the amino acids.

 10 good protein sources!

-Below, I gathered some common and personal favorite protein sources that you can implement into your basics of nutrition.
+Below, I gathered some common and personal favorite protein sources that you can implement into your diet.

 - Chicken breast